LiquidInteract/SimpleBans/README.md

 Kick - simplebans.kick.command

-This Project Is Still Active 🟢
+This Project Is NOT Active